We’ve translated COVID-19 education pieces to help members of our Spanish and Somalian speaking communities.

 Coronaviruses are a large family of viruses that can infect people and animals.
 These kinds of viruses can cause the common cold, or more serious diseases like SARS (severe acute respiratory syndrome), MERS (Middle East respiratory syndrome) and COVID-19, which is the newest strain that first appeared in late 2019 in Wuhan City, Hubei Province, China.
 The COVID-19 virus has since been carried by travelers to countries around the world.

 In COVID-19, CO stands for corona, VI for virus, and D for disease.
 It has also been called the 2019 novel coronavirus and 2019-nCOV.

-The new virus is spreading easily from person to person, usually those within about 6 feet of each other.
+The new virus is spreading easily from person to person, most commonly through close contact (within 6 feet of each other).
 It can spread easier and cause more infections than other coronaviruses because it’s a new strain that people haven’t yet built an immunity to.

 How long does it take for symptoms to appear?

-Symptoms of the new virus are believed to appear two to 14 days after exposure.
+Symptoms of the new virus appear two to 14 days after exposure.

 How can I protect myself?

-You should follow these tips to reduce your risk of the new coronavirus, as well as any cold, flu or respiratory virus:
+You should follow these tips to reduce your risk of COVID-19, as well as any cold, flu or respiratory virus:

 - Wash your hands often with soap and water for at least 20 seconds.

 - Use an alcohol-based sanitizer if soap and water are not available.